HPSI-DataSci/HPSI-Classification/README.md

 This guide will walk you through the steps to set up the virtual environment for the course.

-The first step is to clone the repo either by clicking the green button in the top-right corner labeled `Clone or download` and selecting the `Download ZIP` option or by running `git clone https://github.com/HPSI-DataSci/HPSI-Classification.git` in your terminal.
+The first step is to clone the repo either by clicking the green button in the top-right corner labeled `Clone or download` and selecting the `Download ZIP` option or by running `git clone https://github.com/HPSI-DataSci/HPSI-Classification.git` in your terminal (Anaconda Prompt).
 If you chose to download a ZIP file, then be sure to extract the contents by unzipping it.
 Next, move the directory for the repository to your desktop.

 ### Windows Instructions

-Open up a terminal (Command Prompt/Anaconda Prompt/Git Bash/Powershell/etc.).
+Open up **Anaconda Prompt**.
 Navigate to the directory for the repository:
 `
 cd C:\Users\User\Desktop\HPSI-Classification-Master
 `